Parliament Hill: Construction and early use

 Ground was broken on 20 December 1859 and the first stones were laid on 16 April the following year.
 Prince Albert Edward, Prince of Wales (later King Edward VII), laid the cornerstone of the Centre Block on 1 September.
-The stone is called Potsdam sandstone and it was quarried in Nepean, a distance of 30km.
+The stone is called Potsdam sandstone and it was quarried in Nepean, a distance of 30 km.
 Construction of Parliament Hill became the largest construction project undertaken in North America to that date.
 Workers hit bedrock sooner than expected, necessitating blasting to complete the foundations, which the architects had altered to sit 17 ft deeper than originally planned.
 By early 1861, the Canadian Department of Public Works reported over $1.4 million had been spent on the venture, leading to the closure of the site in September and the covering of the unfinished structures with tarpaulins until 1863, when construction resumed following a commission of inquiry.

 The site was still incomplete when three of the British North American colonies—now the provinces Ontario, Quebec, Nova Scotia, and New Brunswick—entered Confederation in 1867, and Ottawa became the capital of the new country.
 Within four years, Manitoba, British Columbia, Prince Edward Island, and the North-West Territories—now Alberta, Saskatchewan, Yukon, Northwest Territories, and Nunavut—were added and, along with the associated bureaucracy, the first three required representation be added in Parliament.
 The offices of Parliament spread to buildings beyond Parliament Hill.

 Troops deliver a feu de joie on Parliament Hill for the Queen's Birthday Review in 1868.

 The British military allocated a nine-pounder naval cannon to Ottawa's British army garrison in 1854.
 The newly created government of the Dominion of Canada purchased the cannon in 1869 and fired it on Parliament Hill as the Noonday Gun, which was colloquially known as "Old Chum", for many years.

 By 1876, the structures of Parliament Hill, and the surrounding fence and gates, were completed.
 The grounds were designed with the help of architects Thomas Scott and Calvert Vaux.
 Following the death of Queen Victoria in 1901, in late September that year, Prince George, Duke of Cornwall (later King George V)—Queen Victoria's grandson—dedicated a large statue that stands on the hill in the late Queen's honour.